imprintrecruit/imprintrecruit/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- Hi everyone!
+Hi everyone!

-- Our FinTech Startup Imprint.co is looking for enthusiastic software engineers to join our growing engineering team in Seattle and New York, with options to work remotely!
+Our FinTech Startup Imprint.co is looking for enthusiastic software engineers to join our growing engineering team in Seattle and New York, with options to work remotely!

--We're constantly on the lookout for talented people and if you're looking for an opportunity to work with cutting-edge technology and some of the smartest people in FinTech, I'd love to connect with you and share more!
+We're constantly on the lookout for talented people and if you're looking for an opportunity to work with cutting-edge technology and some of the smartest people in FinTech, I'd love to connect with you and share more!
 Email me at naomi@imprint.co.
 Below is the link to our job board for your references, I look forward to hearing from you!

 -<!---
 1. Backend Engineer：